 The Spanish Agency for International Development Cooperation (AECID) is Spanish Cooperation’s main management body, aimed at combating poverty and promoting sustainable human development.
 According to its Statute, the Agency was created to further the full exercise of development conceived as a fundamental human right, with the fight against poverty as part of the process for building this right.
-To this end, the Agency follows the guidelines of the Fourth Master Plan for Spanish Cooperation, focusing on three cross-cutting elements: gender perspective, environmental quality, and respect for cultural diversity, in accordance with the new 2030 Agenda for Sustainable Development, adopted in 2015, which will serve as a blueprint for global development planning during the coming 15 years.
+To this end, the Agency follows the guidelines of the Fifth Master Plan for Spanish Cooperation, focusing on three cross-cutting elements: gender perspective, environmental quality, and respect for cultural diversity, in accordance with the new 2030 Agenda for Sustainable Development, adopted in 2015, which will serve as a blueprint for global development planning during the coming 15 years.
 The Agenda includes 17 Sustainable Development Goals (SDGs), among them ending poverty in the world, eradicating hunger and achieving food security, guaranteeing good health and quality education for all, achieving gender equality, ensuring access to water and energy, promoting sustainable economic growth, adopting urgent action on climate change, promoting peace, and facilitating access to justice.

 AECID is under the aegis of the Ministry of Foreign Affairs and Cooperation through the State Secretariat for International Development Cooperation and for Ibero-America and the Caribbean.
 Act 23/1998, of 7 July, on International Development Cooperation considers the Agency as the executive body for Spanish Cooperation, and defines its purpose through its priorities: fostering development and balance in international relations, preventing and addressing emergency situations, fostering democracy, and promoting relations with partner countries.
 To this end, its toolbox includes technical cooperation, economic and financial cooperation, humanitarian assistance and education for development and social awareness-raising.